blackrhinoabm/BlackRhino/tests/README_tests.md

     test_environment.environment__initialize_households_from_files(["tests/environments/", "test_all_methods", "tests/log/"])
-        Tests whether households are properly initialized by the environment from config files saved in tests/agents/households/, prints the number of households expected and read and then prints the households test_environment.environment__get_agent_by_id(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether households are properly initialized by the environment from config files saved in tests/agents/households/, prints the number of households expected and read and then prints the households test_environment.environment__initialize_central_bank_from_files(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether central bank is properly initialized by the environment from config file saved in tests/agents/central_bank/, prints the number of central banks expected and read and then prints the central banks test_environment.environment__get_agent_by_id(["tests/environments/", "test_all_methods", "tests/log/"])
         Tests whether the function fetches the agent by an ID (string).
 If it works correctly, it should print an agent with "bank_test_config_id" identifier.
 This depends on the agent of this